jeffreykanemitsu/printf/README.md

 ### Tasks ###
 #### Mandatory ####

-**0. I'm not going anywhere.
+0. **I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life**

 	* [ ] Write a function that produces output according to a format.
 	* [ ] Prototype: int `_printf(const char *format, ...);`